Abstract

 Statistical analysis

-Linear regression analyses were performed by using the SigmaPlot software (Version 10.0; Systat Software, San Jose, CA), from which the obtained confidence levels (
+Linear regression analyses were performed by using the SigmaPlot software (Version 10.0; Systat Software, San Jose, CA), from which the obtained confidence levels (p) are shown.

 Results and Discussion